Joint MRC Clinical Research Training Fellowships

 • intend to be clinically active during or after the award

-Your salary and three-year project costs at 80% full economic cost (FEC) will be funded by the award.
+Your salary as well as project costs at 80% full economic cost (FEC) will be funded by the award.

 Joint funding